lindbrook/cholera/docs/notes/duplicate.missing.cases.notes.md

 One solution to these problems is to use the three duplicate observations from Cambridge Street to fill in for the three "missing" observations on Broad and Noel Streets.
 This is both plausible and reasonable.

-What makes it plausible is that with the exception of the x-y coordinate of the case at the base of a stack, the remaining coordinates, which make up 44% (257/578) of all bars and which include the proposed locations for the three "missing" observations, do not represent the location of a case.
+What makes it plausible is that with the exception of the x-y coordinate of the case at the base of a stack, the remaining coordinates, which make up 44% (257/578) of all bars and which include the proposed locations for the three "missing" observations, do not represent the location of cases.
 They only serve to align bars within a stack.
 For this reason, there should be no objections to moving this class of bars.

 What makes it reasonable is that I do not relocate bars by hand.
-Instead, I use simple geometric interpolation.
-I use existing observations in a stack to determine the "standard" *unit* distance between bars and then use multiples of that *unit* distance to position "missing" observations.
+Instead, I use simple geometric interpolation: I use the existing observations in a stack to determine the "standard" *unit* distance between bars and then use multiples of that *unit* distance to position the "missing" observations.

 Consider 40 Broad Street.
-On Snow's map, there are four cases but in Dodson and Tobler there are just two.
-Visual inspection leads me to make three claims: 1) the distance between the two observed cases, 32 and 122, is greater than that at neighboring stacks; 2) there appears to be room for one "missing" case between 32 and 122; and 3) the other "missing" case should be located just beyond case 122.
+On Snow's map, there are four cases but on Dodson and Tobler's there are just two.
+Visual inspection leads me to make three claims: 1) the distance between the two observed cases, 32 and 122, is greater than that at neighboring stacks; 2) there appears to be room for one "missing" case between 32 and 122; and 3) the other "missing" case could be located just beyond case 122.

 The proposed coordinates are illustrated below: